timaliev/docker-zoneminder/README.md

 ## Configuration

-Edit `docker-compose.yml` if you want to fiddle with volumes and or containers mounted paths.
+Edit `docker-compose.yml` if you want to fiddle with volumes and or containers' mounted paths.

 Edit `db.env` and `zoneminder.env` to change timezone.